wp-plugins/simple-parse-push-service/readme.txt

 == Description ==

 This is a simple implementation for Parse.com Push Service (for iOS, Android, Windows 8 or any other devices may add).
 You can send a push notification via admin panel or with a post update/creation.
-In addition, you can include post's id as extra parameter to use it as you want with your mobile app.
+In addition, you can include post's id as extra parameter to use it as you want with your mobile app, select the channels you want to receive notifications or add an extra parameter to the payload (any key/value pair you like).

 In order to use this plugin you MUST have an account with Parse.com and cURL ENABLED.

 == Installation ==

-1. Upload `SimpleParsePushService` folder to the `/wp-content/plugins/` directory
+1. Upload `simple-parse-push-service` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Setup 'Application name', 'ApplicationID', 'REST API Key' according to your parse.com application